Self Insurance – Is it an Option?

 For example some funds into a fairly conservative unit trust, some into Satrix and some directly into equities.
 Or you could invest in property, or both,

 What Are the Odds on Your Self Insurance Success?

 The earlier you start and the healthier you are, better your odds.
 On balance, provided you invest sufficient money in your self insurance fund every month, and invest it well, you will be better off as a result.

 Why?
-Because insurance companies generally – whether they are involved in long or short term insurance – are there to make a profit for their shareholders.
+Because insurance companies generally are there to make a profit for their shareholders.
+And that is whether they offer long or short term insurance.
 So, on average, YOU will reap the profit instead of the insurance company/companies. provided disaster does not strike too soon.

-Yes, there are risks involved.
+Yes, there are risks.
 As much as you could come out on the right side, you could also come out on the wrong side.